annalee/gsa-advantage-scrape/README.md

-Depending on whether have used the "VirtualEnv" installation method above or have installed your python packages where they can be reached without VirtualEnv, you should access gsa-adv-cart-ve.py or gsa-adv-cart.py.
+Depending on whether have used the "VirtualEnv" installation method above or have installed your python packages where they can be reached without VirtualEnv, you should access `gsa-adv-cart-ve.py` or `gsa-adv-cart.py`.

+The most common usage of this project is to serve as an API used by the project [Mario](https://github.com/18F/Mario]) but you of course may use it as you see fit.

 ### Public domain